-Cyber-security researchers have identified a stash of 167 counterfeit Android and iOS apps being used by hackers to steal money from people who believe they have installed financial trading, banking, or cryptocurrency app from a trusted organization.
+Cyber-security researchers have identified a stash of 167 counterfeit Android and iOS apps used by hackers to steal money from people who believe they have installed a trusted organization’s financial trading, banking, or cryptocurrency app.

 Researchers at cyber-security firm Sophos investigated the fake apps and found that many were very similar.
 The attackers targeted users through dating sites and lured victims into installing money-stealing apps disguised as popular brands.